There is plenty to do in this tranquil part of South Taranaki - get active or just chill at the beach!

 Click here for the latest Surf Forecast.

-Opunake Beach has many spots for fishing.
-For launching your boat for deep sea fishing and other water sports, drive down Heaphy Road past Sandfords Event Centre to Middleton Bay.
+Opunake Beach has many spots for fishing - off the beach or short walk to the mouth of the Waiaua River.
+For boat launching drive to Middleton Bay.
 Fish from the jetty or sand.
 This beach has no surf life-saving patrol.
 There is a fee to use the tractor to launch your boat.

 Coastal and Lake Walks